-Keiji Fukuda, clinical professor and director of The University of Hong Kong School of Public Health, observed that public health focus has expanded to include noncommunicable diseases as well as infectious diseases, which has driven a fundamental shift toward promoting wellness in addition to reducing health threats and fighting diseases.
+Keiji Fukuda, director and clinical professor, School of Public Health, The University of Hong Kong, observed that public health focus has expanded to include noncommunicable diseases as well as infectious diseases, which has driven a fundamental shift toward promoting wellness in addition to reducing health threats and fighting diseases.
 He wondered if the traditional threat-reduction approach will be abandoned because many people perceive infectious disease outbreaks as irrelevant, distant events.
-Similar concerns apply to the current focus on catalytic funding rather than sustainable funding for capacity building.
-Fukuda asked if the message should be changed or if shifting the narrative would undermine the effort.
-Gerberding remarked that local and state tools have been updated to include measures of how many people are optimally well in a given population.
-Such updates could allow health to be reconceptualized as a community good that warrants investment, like any other natural resource, through the "health in all policies" approach.
-McKinney suggested communicating how the lack of appropriate pandemic preparedness may undo advancements in health and wellness and create even greater disparities and inequities in health.

-&lt;sup>2 For more information on the other SDG 3 indicators, see https://sustainabledevelopment. un.org/sdg3 (accessed February 11, 2019).
+2 For more information on the other SDG3 indicators, see https://sustainabledevelopment.un.org/sdg3 (accessed February 11, 2019).